prtkgpt/questdb.io/blog/2020-10-16-taxi-drivers-are-options-traders.md

 driver's speed, and in turn earnings.
 This is only one of the so many fascinating questions left to explore with this dataset.

-Anyway, I hope your found this interesting.
-If you like this post, please consider leaving a star on our GitHub.
+Anyway, I hope you found this interesting.
+If you like this post, please consider leaving a star on our [GitHub](https://github.com/questdb/questdb).
 And, if you find anything interesting while playing with the data, email me and we'll write about it!